-Effective September 30, 2022, the Company entered into the joint revolving credit agreement (the "Global Facility Agreement") whose termination date is November 10, 2024, together with the Parent to have a back-up facility of its funding in the amount of 1 Billion US Dollars, of which 200 Million US Dollars shall be dedicated and specifically available to the Company on a same day basis.
-There was no amount outstanding as of March 31, 2024 and 2023.
+The Company is a party to the joint revolving credit agreement (the "Global Facility Agreement") whose termination date is September 30, 2025, together with the Parent to have a back-up facility of its funding in the amount of 1 Billion US Dollars, of which 200 Million US Dollars shall be dedicated and specifically available to the Company on a same day basis.
+There was no amount outstanding as of March 31, 2025 and 2024.